Skip to main content

 Edited by Erin J. Belval, Karen C. Short, Matthew P. Thompson, Jesse Young

-This special collection will include papers addressing various aspects of wildland fire management strategy and effectiveness, including but not limited to planning, fuels management, incident response, risk analysis, decision support, monitoring, and performance.
+This special collection includes papers addressing various aspects of wildland fire management strategy and effectiveness, including but not limited to planning, fuels management, incident response, risk analysis, decision support, monitoring, and performance.
 We encourage other researchers from around the globe to submit papers related to these topics.

 Authors: Alexandra K. Urza, Brice B. Hanberry and Theresa B. Jain